Test Framework¶

 -

-Report a test failure due to some particular input, which is provided as arguments.
+context.
 Normally this is only used if the test was using some randomized input which unexpectedly failed, since if the input is hardcoded or from a file it is easier to just reference the test number.

 -

-Compare to strings for equality.
+Compare two strings for equality.

 -

-Compare to strings for non-equality.
+Compare two strings for non-equality.

 -